Search

 Homebuyer Education with a capital H and a capital E

-If self-directed research still leaves you feeling a little unprepared, search for homebuying seminars in your area.
-Community groups, real estate agents and lenders offer these in-person sessions to help folks in their community get ready to buy a home – and they’re often free.
+You can also search for homebuying seminars in your area.
+Community groups, real estate agents and lenders offer these sessions (in person or even online) to help folks in their community get ready to buy a home – and they’re often free.
 You’ll have a chance to ask questions and get clarification on anything you might not understand.

 Your state housing finance authority will also have good information about programs and resources specific to your area.